epigani/epigani.github.io/_pages/about.md

 I hold a degree in Physics from the **University of Padova**, where I specialized in both fundamental and applied aspects of **Non-equilibrium Statistical Mechanics**.

 My research lies at the intersection of **physics**, **biology**, and **ecology**.
-I am pursuing a PhD at the **Stazione Zoologica Anton Dohrn** in Naples, Italy, where I combine mathematical tools and genomic data to study microbial communities in the ocean.

 Broadly speaking, I am interested in:
 - **Mathematical modeling** of biological systems, spanning from single cells to entire ecosystems.